-Note: This engine is NOT equipped with a spark arrestor muffler.
-Use or operation of this mower in the State of California on any forest-covered or unimproved grass-covered land, without an approved spark arrester muffler, is a violation of the law.
-Other states may have similar laws.
+Note: This engine is not equipped with a spark arrester muffler.
+It is a violation of California Public Resource Code Section 4442 to use or operate this engine on any forest-covered, brush-covered or grass-covered land.
+Other states or federal areas may have similar laws.